Ronald Allen: Career

 Allen's performance as David Hunter was also the inspiration for "Mr Clifford" in Victoria Wood's spoof soap Acorn Antiques in her 1980s comedy sketch series Victoria Wood: As Seen on TV.
-Played by Duncan Preston, he mimicked Allen's appearance, mannerisms and particularly his "absurdly plummy" manner of speech.
+Duncan Preston played the role, mimicking Allen's appearance, mannerisms and particularly his "absurdly plummy" manner of speech.

+In the 2023 ITVX miniseries Nolly, which dramatised the life of his former Crossroads colleague Noele Gordon, Allen was portrayed by Richard Lintern.

 Personal life

-For many years, Allen had a relationship with Brian Hankins, who also appeared in Crossroads.
-They lived together for many years, until Hankins died in 1978.
+Allen was in a relationship with actor Brian Hankins, who also appeared in Crossroads.
+They lived together for many years, until Hankins' death in 1978.

 Allen was also very close friends with his co-star and on-screen wife, Sue Lloyd.
-The two became a couple, and made their relationship public when the British media started to intrude into their private lives.
-When Allen learned that he had terminal cancer, he and Lloyd married.
-He died three months later, at the age of 60.
-Sue Lloyd died of cancer in 2011.
+The two became a couple and made their relationship public when the British media started to intrude into their private lives.
+In March 1991, when Allen learned that he had terminal cancer, he and Lloyd got engaged and married in May 1991.
+He died six weeks later, on 18 June 1991, at the age of 60.
+Lloyd died of cancer in 2011.